loomio/loomio/docs/en/development_handbook/qa_checklist.md

 ### Translations
 - All natural language (English) is abstracted into `client.en.yml` or server.en.yml

+More detail about how to write Loomio app code in [Code guidelines](code_guidelines.md).

 ## Smoke testing and compatibility
 Smoketest - someone other than the developer tests that the functionality works as expected.